EntityGraphQL/EntityGraphQL/README.md

 _Please explore, give feedback or join the development._

 ## Serving your data
-The ``EntityQueryLanguage.DataApi`` namespace contains the GraphQL-like object querying.
+The ``EntityQueryLanguage.GraphQL`` namespace contains the GraphQL-like object querying.

 ### Getting up and running with EF